BasavarajNavi/Basavaraj.github/README.md

 advanced statistical models that help clients understand dynamic business issues.
 • Examined customer behavior and product performance through SQL queries.

+**Customer Churn Sales Analysis ProjecteditOneTheme** •Data accuracy and reducing analysis time by 15%, the development of a customer segmentation model to target marketing efforts effectively, resulting in increased customer engagement.
+•Designed Power BI DAX, KPIs, CRM report, manipulate data using SQL to increasing analysis productivity, focused on key KPIs, Manage roles, Charts, visualizations for impactful insights.

 **Retail Domain :- Business Insights 360 – Coffee shop**
 Retail Domain :- Business Insights 360 – Coffee shop
 -Customized a multi-functional Power BI dashboard to analyze Atliq hardware's sales trends over the global market by gathering data from 2 different sources (Excel/CSV files and a SQL database).
--Built data models and visualizations in Power BI and optimized the report with DAX Studio, improving report performance by 5%. o Enabled data-driven decisions by analyzing department sales trends, leading to a projected 10% revenue acceleration and 20% reduction in data-related expenses.
+- Built data models and visualizations in Power BI and optimized the report with DAX Studio, improving report performance by 5%.
+- Enabled data-driven decisions by analyzing department sales trends, leading to a projected 10% revenue acceleration and 20% reduction in data-related expenses.

 **Finacial Loan Performance - On-site**
 -Analyzed large datasets to identify trends, patterns, and insights related to customer behavior, loan amount, loan payment, and financial loan performance using SQL.